 Step Three: Make Quiche Filling

-- Defrost frozen spinach and then in cheesecloth or clean kitchen towel, wring out any excess moisture from spinach.
+- Defrost frozen spinach and then in cheesecloth or a clean kitchen towel, wring out any excess moisture from spinach.
 This step is important for the flavor and texture of your quiche.

 - Whisk 4 eggs together.